imnanxu/PolyhedralBasisFunction/README.md

 III.
 Obtain real basis functions in MATLAB:\
 MATLAB functions are also developed to read the coefficients file (i.e., read_coefMat.m for "BasisCoeff_*.txt") and then to compute the real basis functions (i.e., demonstrate_get_Fplnj.m and get_Fplnj.m).

+(Modified by Nan Xu on March 5, 2021.)